ccancellieri/fauxmo-gpio-plugin/README.md

        switch depressed after short press interval: on

    The state of the schedule is derived through the paired Fauxmo plugin SchedulerPlugin.
-If this is not configured then it's as if the schedule is always off.
+If no schedule is configured then it's as if the schedule is always off.

--- Finally, if an input_pin is configured, a long_press_interval can also be configured.
+- Finally, if an input_pin is configured, a long_press_interval can also be configured.
 In this case, if the input_pin is triggered for longer than the long_press_interval, then the long_press_action will be triggered.
 This can be used (just like a real Wemo!) to allow one